nacky823/ros_noetic_command_cheat_sheet/README.md

 # ROS Noetic command cheat sheet

-This README is cheat sheet of frequently used ROS Noetic commands.
+This README serves as a cheat sheet for frequently used ROS Noetic commands, specifically designed for beginners.

 ## File system
 + Change directory to ROS package